LayerXcom/safety-oracle/README.md

 `ADV_ESTIMATE`: The estimate that the adversary wants to finalize.

-t: Byzantine fault tolerance threshold.
+t: Byzantine (or equivocation) fault tolerance threshold.

 ### In big-O notation